 Collecting and storing of information

+In line with Article 6 of the UK GDPR Act, the lawful basis on which the club complies with the act is that members have given consent for specific personal data to be collected and used for bona-fide club management purposes.
 All personal information about members has been freely provided by the members and not obtained through online or mass mailing, collection techniques.
 Each member has the right to determine what information is held or available to other members.
 Member contact information is held in files by the Secretary and web administrator.
 All such files are password protected to open and separately protected for editing.
 Information within the online member directory is only available to active members, who have to log on with a unique user name and password.
 Each member has full control over the content of their online profile and what information can be viewed.
 All members will be asked to proactively confirm that they agree to their inclusion in membership database documents and files as well as the member directory.
 Any member has the right to request that their inclusion or ‘profile’ be removed completely.
 New applicants who complete a paper or online form will confirm their agreement to be included as above and the data they provide will be protected in the same way as existing member data.
 Any member leaving the club will be removed from the active directory and will no longer have access to the restricted areas of the website.

 - Ensure you have set up your password and checked/edited your profile.